1963 Ankara mid-air collision: Vickers Viscount

 Middle East Airlines Flight 265 was a passenger flight en route to Ankara from Cyprus, carrying eleven passengers and three crew.
 The aircraft involved was a Vickers 754D Viscount, registered OD-ADE and owned by Middle East Airlines.
 The aircraft involved was initially registered G-APCE, ordered by the British Overseas Airways Corporation.
-The plane was initially planned to be transferred to one of the subsidiary airlines of BOAC - Lebanese Middle East Airlines (MEA), but in April 1957 it was decided to be sent to another — Cyprus Airways, where it was to serve the London-Cyprus route.
+It was initially planned to be transferred to one of the subsidiary airlines of BOAC, Lebanese Middle East Airlines (MEA), but in April 1957 it was decided to be sent to another, Cyprus Airways, where it was to serve the London–Cyprus route.
 The final assembly of the airliner did not start until 11 June, and in September it was finally finished, painted in the livery of Cyprus Airways and given the name "Buffavento".
-However, by that time the flight from Cyprus to London was already served by British European Airways, so Cyprus Airways found it unnecessary; hence on October 31, 1957 the plane was re-registered, giving it the new registration OD-ADE and on November 24, it finally made his first flight.
-On December 12, OD-ADE was transferred to the initial customer — MEA.
+However, by that time the flight from Cyprus to London was already served by British European Airways, so Cyprus Airways found it unnecessary; hence, on 31 October 1957, the plane was re-registered, giving it the new registration OD-ADE and on 24 November, it finally made his first flight.
+On 12 December, OD-ADE was transferred to the initial customer, MEA.
 At the time of the accident, the aircraft had 13,187 flight hours and 5,515 pressurization cycles.
 The crew on board the fatal flight consisted of two pilots and one flight attendant: